JohnyDabbous/GCI-APP/README.md

-# Contents of APP BEGINNINGS FILE:
+# Contents of APP BEGINNINGS:

 * Contains copied code from apple developers website
 * The majority of this code involves the general outlines of app selection and personalized shields